 Today, I own two—a Scuf Infinity 4PS Pro and the Razer Raiju Ultimate.
 I’ve also owned a Nacon Revolution Pro 2 but swapped it with my cousin as I hated the joystick layout.

-I’ve been curious about this one since it was announced as I’m yet to find the perfect fit for my controller needs, wants and desires (Scuf have terrible durability and the weight in the Razer takes some adjusting to).
+I’ve been curious about this one since it was announced as I’m yet to find the perfect fit for my controller needs (Scuf have terrible durability and the weight in the Razer takes some adjusting to).

 No idea if and when they’re landing in Australia.